 The cardiovascular health benefits of running are well known, but running in towns and cities now poses a new health risk.
 Pollution and smog are on the increase and breathing in these toxic fumes can be very damaging to your health.
 It’s thought that the poor quality of air in towns and cities is responsible for thousands of unnecessary deaths all over the UK.
 Running can expose you to this risk, so how can you exercise but not damage your health by breathing in unhealthy air?

 One way to protect yourself from these fumes is to change where you run, but this is often easier said than done.
 Another option which allows you to run wherever you want to is to wear a pollution mask for running.
-When you run, or take part in any form of exercise, you normally breathe through your mouth, so you will breathe in more polluted air and harmful particles.
+When you run or take part in any form of exercise, you normally breathe through your mouth, so you will breathe in more polluted air and harmful particles.
 A pollution mask for running will filter these out so you breathe better quality air, which in turn means you will benefit more physically and emotionally from your run.
 Breathing purer air also means you can push yourself harder to get more from your workout.

-We’re all used to seeing pictures from other countries where people wear masks, and with our own air becoming more and more polluted all the time, more and more people here are using pollution masks when exercising outside.
+We’re all used to seeing pictures from other countries where people wear masks, and with our air becoming more and more polluted all the time, more and more people here are using pollution masks when exercising outside.
 If you’ve never worn one before, what do you need to look out for when you’re buying one?

 What is a pollution mask for running?

-A pollution mask for running is similar to a respirator which uses filtration technology to help you breathe in less harmful substances.
+A pollution mask for running is similar to a respirator that uses filtration technology to help you breathe in less harmful substances.
 The air you breathe will be cleaner and purer thanks to the filtration system.
 If you didn’t wear a mask, you would simply breathe all the toxic chemicals in, as well as any particles which may be in the air.
 Pollution masks can also help people with allergies by protecting them from pollen and other allergens in the air.

 Reasons for using a pollution mask

 - Pollution masks are also designed to block particulate matter, or PM.
 This includes any particles which are suspended in the air such as dust, pollen, soot and smoke and they can also be liquid matter such as steam and rain.
 PM is measured in microns, and the smaller the particulate matter, the smaller the number.
-The very fine particulate matter which cannot be seen by the naked eye, is considered by some reports to be the most dangerous.
+The very fine particulate matter which cannot be seen by the naked eye is considered by some reports to be the most dangerous.
 Exposure to these particles can trigger allergies and in high enough quantities can lead to other health problems too.

 - Pollen and other allergens in the air can cause hay fever and be a big problem for asthma sufferers, so a pollution mask can be a huge benefit to any allergy sufferer.
 It makes it healthier to run in urban areas and you can enjoy a country run too knowing your allergy won’t be triggered.

 - The mask can also protect you from breathing in very cold air in the winter which may help you avoid coughs and respiratory problems.
+Though you can also just wear a scarf over your face.

 The value of wearing a pollution mask